AguaClara/Textbook/AIDE/Specifications.rst

 #.
 Chemical Dose Controller |Doser|

-   1. One end of the chemical dose controller is connected to a float in the plant entrance tank.
+   1. One end of the chemical dose controller (see :numref:`figure_spec_doser`) is connected to a float in the plant entrance tank.
 The dose slider and thus the ends of the doser hoses are located on the other half of the chemical dose controller lever.

    #.
 To provide a reasonable maximum angle of the lever system the lever shall be at least four times as long as the LFOM change in water depth.